-Gooseberries or amla is one of the main ingredients of many of the hair products sold in the market.
+Indian Gooseberries or amla is one of the main ingredients of many of the hair products sold in the market.
 It is Vitamin C rich and also has antioxidants.
-Both of these contribute to melanin production and helps prevent the graying of your hair at a younger age.
+Both of these contribute to melanin production and helps prevent the greying of your hair at a younger age.

 Can Melanin Help to Restore Hair Color?

 Melanin is the pigment that is responsible for our hair color.
 If melanin production is stopped or reduced our hair will eventually lose its color and it will turn gray with time.
-Graying of hair may be caused due to hormonal imbalance, stress, use of chemicals, nutritional deficiency, or poor health condition.
-If your hair is turning grey due to one of the reasons above it is possible to restore it by increasing your body’s melanin production.
+If your hair is turning grey due to factors like stress, hormonal imbalance, use of chemicals, etc, it is possible to restore melanin by increasing your body’s melanin production.